 Chronic Lymphocytic Leukemia (CLL): Stem Cell Transplant

-Stem cells are immature cells.
-These are the starter cells for all types of body tissues.
+Stem cells are immature cells that are the starter cells for all types of body cells.
 A stem cell transplant uses stem cells to replace bone marrow that contains cancer.
-These stem cells will grow and become new and healthy bone marrow that makes healthy blood cells.
 The bone marrow with cancer is first destroyed with high-dose chemotherapy.
-Or, this may be done with radiation to the whole body.
-Healthy stem cells are then put in your body.
+Sometimes this is done along with radiation to the whole body.
+Healthy stem cells are then put in the body.
+Over time, these stem cells will grow and become new, healthy bone marrow that makes healthy blood cells.

 When might a stem cell transplant be used for CLL?

-Your leukemia is no longer responding to standard treatment.
+Your CLL is no longer responding to standard treatment.

-Your leukemia responds to treatment, but returns quickly.
+Your CLL responded to treatment, but came back quickly.

-Your leukemia has certain factors that mean it will likely get worse more quickly.
+Your CLL cells have certain factors that mean it will likely get worse more quickly.

-You are younger and healthy enough to tolerate it.
+You are younger and healthy enough to go through transplant.